LordBugsy/Projectarium/README.md

 ## Features
 - **Project Sharing**: Users can upload and share their projects with the community.
 - **Likes and Comments**: Engage with projects by liking and commenting to provide feedback and appreciation.
-- **Private Messaging**: Connect directly with other users through real-time private messages.
+- **Private Messaging**: Connect directly with other users through private messages.
 - **Account Management**: Update profile information, including changing the account password.
 - **Project Search**: Find specific projects using the search feature.
 - **Sponsorship**: Sponsored projects are highlighted on Projectarium’s front page for increased visibility.